Frequently Asked Questions

 Group Training is an employment and training arrangement where a Group Training Organisation (GTO) acts as the primary employer to apprentices and trainees and then hires them out to other businesses (known as ‘host employers') whilst they are undertaking their formal training.

-All nominations for individual awards* are provided to your regional VET Committee.
+All nominations for individual awards* are provided to your regional committee.
 These committees assess the nominations and may interview at either the office, via video conference or the nominee's workplace.

-Success nominees are invited to a regional Training Awards presentation where a winner for each award category will be announced.
-Regional winners are then invited for an interview in Sydney and shortlisted to compete for the 2017 NSW Training Awards.
+Successful nominees are invited to a regional NSW Training Awards presentation where a winner for each award category will be announced.
+Regional winners are then invited for an interview in Sydney and potentially be shortlisted to compete for the 2018 NSW Training Awards.

 *Except the VET Trainer/Teacher award category which is now a direct entry via State.

-After the closing date for nominations, the NSW Training Awards sorts the nominations and forwards them to the 10 VET Committees.
+After the closing date for nominations, the NSW Training Awards sorts the nominations and forwards them to the 10 regional committees.
 All committees assess the nominations and will get in contact with you.

 You will be advised in writing about the progress of your nomination.

-Regional winners of the major Awards (Apprentice, Trainee, School-Based Apprentice/Trainee, Aboriginal and Torres Strait Islander Student, Vocational Student, VET in Schools Student) will be invited to attend an interview in Sydney.
+Regional winners of the individual awards (Apprentice, Trainee, School-based Apprentice/Trainee, Aboriginal and Torres Strait Islander Student, Vocational Student, VET in Schools Student) will be invited to attend an interview in Sydney.

-These interviews will be held from middle to late July and candidates will be shortlisted to compete at the 2017 NSW Training Awards event in Sydney.
+These interviews will be held from mid-to late July and candidates will be shortlisted to compete at the 2018 NSW Training Awards event in Sydney.

 Winners at both regional and state levels are eligible for prizes including certificates and trophies.
-However, the real prize is the recognition of your hard work, when you are named one of the best apprentices, trainees, students, employer and training providers in the state.
+However, the real prizes is the opportunities the NSW Training Awards will bring to your career.

 Yes.
 Please send an email to the NSW Training Awards team on firstname.lastname@example.org with your name, current contact details (preferably a mobile phone number) and your award category.

 Feedback is provided by the chair of the selection panel that reviewed your entry.
-We try to accommodate feedback requests quickly, but we cannot guarantee a speedy reply.
+We try to accommodate feedback requests quickly, but we cannot guarantee a speedy reply as the panel members belong to different industries across the state.